About this listing

-A large room with Private en-suite bathroom
+A large upstairs suite with Private bathroom and sitting room

 Our house is a traditional double, Creole Cottage built in the mid 1800's before the Civil war and has been added to a number of times over the years.